 - Exhausted output is practically all steam and CO2 (this is minus a little smoke at the beginning).

-- Heat from a single rocket mass fire can burn and heat your home for days on end.
+- The heat from a single rocket mass fire can burn and heat your home for days on end.

 - A rocket stove mass heater can be easily built within the space of one or two days (less if you have a helping hand from friends or family).